These are my favorite small cities in California. Here’s why you’ll love them, too.

 Insider Tip: If hitting the slopes and you don’t have your own skis or snowboard, rent your equipment in downtown Big Bear Lake or at a rental shop in San Diego or LA the night before – you’ll save lots of time not having to wait in the long rental line at the ski resort.

 What to Pack: Lightweight winter gear if skiing or snowboarding.
 There may be snow on the ground, but often a lot of it is manmade and the days can still get warm.
-I like this and this for snowboarding in Big Bear.
 And don’t forget goggles or sports sunglasses.
 You’ll want the latter in summer, too, when paddling around the lake.

 Solvang is adorable.
 It’s a modeled after a traditional Danish town complete with windmills and buildings adorned with geometrical beam designs and sloping roofs.
 Ok, I suppose it’s also a bit kitschy because of this, but it can carry it off.
 I think the more you get into the Danish spirit, the more fun it is to visit Solvang.
 Solvang’s little Danish-inspired village is a great city to walk around with cute shops galore, many of which carry European imports.
 I love Hanson’s Clock Shop for its cuckoo clock collection.
 For wine tasting, there are many options ranging from places that pour different local wineries to smaller tasting rooms for a specific winery.